 Having all of the dirt and grime removed from each of these surfaces will make an immediate difference.

-Put on a Fresh Coat
+Put on a Fresh Coat of Paint and Siding

+Making small external tweaks to your home is a excellent way to boost the value of your house, and give it a great appearance for potential buyers.
 With everything sparkling clean, now is the excellent opportunity to repaint any areas of the exterior that are beginning to look a little shabby.

 Be sure that all areas appear even in their care so nothing sticks out as subpar, or you may accidentally raise suspicion in your potential buyers.